 What About Other Concentrations?

 The accounting field includes many concentrations aside from taxation, which lead to a variety of careers.
 For example, professionals who want to perform government tax audits benefit from forensic accounting or auditing concentrations.
+Popular accounting concentrations include:

-Courses to Expect With a Taxation Concentration
+Courses to Expect with a Taxation Concentration

 The courses students take while earning taxation degrees depend on degree level and program.
 Most programs include core and elective requirements, and many require thesis or capstone projects.